-Colloids - Definitions - types of colloids - sols - preparation, purification and properties - Kinetic, Optical and Electrical.
-Stability of colloids, gold number, associated colloids - Cleansing action of soaps and detergents.
-Emulsion - types of emulsions, preparation, properties and application, Gels - types of gels, preparation, properties and applications.
+Colloids - Definitions - Classification of colloids - sols - preparation, and properties Stability of colloids, gold number, associated colloids - Cleansing action of soaps and detergents.
+Emulsion - types of emulsions, preparation and properties.
+Gels - types of gels, preparation and properties.
 Applications of colloids.
 (12 hours)